openaps/docs/docs/docs/Understanding OpenAPS-Overview/communication-support-channels.md

 There are several ways to communicate with other participants and contributors in the #OpenAPS project.
 See also the [Resources](../Resources/index.rst) section for additional assistance.

 **Note:** It's best practice not to share your pump's serial number, so make sure not to include it in pictures or pasted text output when seeking help on pump communication.
+Ditto for Nightscout URL and API secret and other private information that could enable someone to access your setup.

 **Related**: You may want to read [this blog post for tips on how to best seek help when troubleshooting online](https://diyps.org/2017/03/19/tips-for-troubleshooting-diy-diabetes-devices-openaps-or-otherwise/) - there is a lot of information you can provide proactively when seeking help that will aid in getting your issue resolved more quickly.

+### Google Group - everyone is recommended and welcome to join!
+A google group focused on #OpenAPS development work can be found [here](https://groups.google.com/d/forum/openaps-dev).
+You can add yourself directly to the group.
+It's worth setting your preferences to receive all email from the group; there's not a hug e volume, and this is one of the ways we share updates about hardware or release announcements if you're not hanging out on Gitter or Facebook or Twitter.

 ### Gitter
 [Gitter](https://gitter.im/) is a messaging/chat service similar to IRC.
 It provides integration with GitHub and several other services.
 It's the best place to get real-time support with anything related to OpenAPS.
 (Here's [why we often recommend asking questions on Gitter](https://diyps.org/2016/08/17/why-you-should-post-questions-in-gitter/).)